muratk5n/thirdwave/en/README.md

 ---

-For significant states, then calculated per-state sightings midpoint.
-Checked two of those, Idaho and Arizona, both have airbases nearby.
+For significant states (higher sighitings compared to population), we calculate sightings midpoint, checked two, Idaho and Arizona, both have airbases nearby.
 Weakens alien hypothesis somewhat

----

-Per state sightings ratio was compared to state's population ratio (to US total).
-A lot of people report a lot of sightings, but do some states report *more* sightings disproportionate to their population, indicating something mysterious..?
-Proportion ratio z-test was used to determine significance.

 ---